pktippa/py-oops/README.md

 We need not know how a method works internally to invoke it on an object.
 This is an object oriented principle called as ABSTRACTION.
 For example, we need not know that inside the eat_banana() method there is a check happening for monkey breed.
 We can invoke it on a baboon also and a chimpanzee also.

+OOP is never short of magic!
+You can create attributes and methods in a common class and inherit them in other classes!